Home/Blog/Health Conditions/Aesthetic & Skin Care/Everything about eczema from causes To treatment

 Eczema Symptoms in children

 In children above the age of 2, eczema usually appears in the creases of elbows and feet.
-Common symptoms include
+Additionally, understanding the reasons for whole body itching no rash is crucial for effective management and relief.

 • Itchy, scaly patches in the rash area